Borderlands (video game): Downloadable content

+The Zombie Island of Dr. Ned

 The Zombie Island of Dr. Ned is the first installment of downloadable content (DLC) for Borderlands and includes new quests, items, and enemies—including WereSkags and various zombies.
 The storyline takes place in an area known as Jakobs Cove which is a small town built by the Jakobs Corporation.
 Dr. Ned had been in charge of keeping the workers of Jakobs Cove alive, but ended up transforming them into zombies.
 The main plot revolves around finding previous visitors to Jakobs Cove and investigating Dr. Ned himself after the Jakobs Corporation become suspicious of his work.
 The playable area includes a large outdoor map with several further areas branched from the main zone—including a dark, abandoned version of previous area 'Old Haven'.
 The installment was released for the Xbox 360 and PlayStation 3 versions on November 24, 2009, which was celebrated with a trailer.
 The PC version was released via Steam with SecuROM on December 9, 2009.

+Mad Moxxi's Underdome Riot

 Mad Moxxi's Underdome Riot is the second piece of DLC for Borderlands.
 It features three new riot arenas (Hellburbia, the Gully, and Angelic Ruins) and storage for players' items.
-The plot of the DLC is Moxxi, a crazed lover who is setting out to find her 4th husband, leading her to make the arenas in the DLC.
 Players fight several of the game's enemies, including bosses, in arenas.
 No experience is gained from killing enemies in the arena battles, but experience can be gained from completing challenges or quests in the arena.
 New game modes are added, such as low gravity fighting, enemy health regeneration, and shieldless fighting.
 It was released on December 29, 2009, for the Xbox 360 and was released January 7, 2010, for the PlayStation 3 and PC.